bsalvania/Lab-Report-1/report2/cse-15l-lab-report-2.md

 * Symptom: ![Image](symptomThree.jpg)

-* The failure-inducing input causes the bug to show its symptoms as the bug doesn't show any symptoms unless the input has no links.
-The bug is that the method will try to get a substring from index 0 to index -1, because when there are no links and thus no parentheses, some variables will have an index equal to -1.
-As a result, the bug shows its symptoms by throwing an index out of bounds exception.
+* The failure-inducing input is a file with no links and brackets.
+The bug is that because there are brackets and no parentheses, the variables for the parentheses are giving an index of -1.
+The method tries to get a string using the index -1, giving the symptom of a StringIndexOutOfBoundsException.
 ---
 [Homepage](https://bsalvania.github.io/cse-15l-lab-reports/index.html)